 If you’re considering a loan from Prosper Healthcare Lending, here are a few other things you should know.

-- Loan amounts — The company offers personal loans from $2,000 to $40,000, which can give you some flexibility if you need an expensive procedure.
+- Loan amounts — The company offers personal loans up to $35,000, which can give you some flexibility if you need an expensive procedure.

 - No prepayment penalty — If you want to pay off your loan early, you won’t face a penalty for erasing your debt before your loan term is up.